housni234/ISrefit/README.md

-IsRefit

-Description
+#ISrefit

-IsRefit is a responsive an advertising website for kitchen renovation company.
+ISrefit is a responsive advertising website for a kitchen renovation company.
-Through the website customers can check different catalogs  and apply for an appointment with the company.
+It allows customers to browse renovation catalogs and request appointments directly through the site.

-The website is built using Reactjs/Bootstarp/PHP/CSS.
+The website is built using React.js, Bootstrap, PHP, and CSS.